52sierra-main/spt-downpatcher/readme.md

 ## [github repository](https://github.com/52sierra-main/spt-3.9.8downpatcher)

 scripts for creating binary patches for directories.
-currently being used to create downpatches for latest tarkov client to make it compatible with spt 3.9
+currently being used to create downpatches for latest tarkov client to make it compatible with older versions of spt.
 ### [latest patcher link](https://52sierra.net/patcher/)
 This is probably what you're looking for.
-Downgrades the latest tarkov client and installs spt 3.9.8.
+Downgrades the latest tarkov client and installs older versions of spt.
 Includes patcher, patchfiles and instructions.

 ### patch_generator